jahangir842/linux-notes/vim.md

 ### Editing Text Files from the Shell Prompt with Vim

-**Objectives:**
-By the end of this section, you should be able to create and edit text files from the command line using the `vim` editor.

----

 ### Why Learn Vim?

 - **Text-Based Configurations:** In Linux, configurations and settings are often stored in text-based files (INI, XML, YAML, etc.), making it essential to know how to edit them.